-Immaculata University consists of three colleges - the College of Undergraduate Studies, the College of Adult Professional Studies, and the College of Graduate Studies.
-This publication conveys information about the policies, procedures, and programs in the College of Undergraduate Studies and the College of Adult Professional Studies only.
-A separate catalog is available from the College of Graduate Studies.
+Immaculata University consists of three colleges - the College of Undergraduate Studies, the College of Nursing and Health Professions, and the College of Graduate Studies and Research.
+This publication conveys information about the policies, procedures, and programs for all undergraduate programming in the university.
+A separate catalog is available for graduate programming.